Skip to main content

 Simultaneously, each scroll provides tiny hits of dopamine (the reward chemical) as your brain anticipates finding something interesting or important.
 You're essentially stuck in a loop of stress-seeking behavior disguised as stress relief.

-How Wellness Patches Support Breaking the Doom Scrolling Cycle
+Where Wellness Patches Fit Into Breaking the Cycle

 One reason we doom scroll is because we can't focus on what we should be doing.
 Procrastination → anxiety → scrolling for "just a quick break" → more anxiety → more scrolling.